TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-04-29-D3-graph-visualization-in-github-pages.md

 This post will walk you through how to visualize a graph aka network in D3 with your own data.

-For this post and my website, I learned to visualize my own network data using D3.
+For this post and for my website, I wanted to learn to visualize my own network data using D3.
 I followed a lot of steps by other bloggers like [Andrew Mehrmann](http://dkmehrmann.github.io/blog/2016/05/01/d3.html) and [Eric Bickel](https://ehbick01.github.io/2017/05/09/embedding-d3-visuals-in-rmarkdown/) to get this to work.
 Here's what the end result looks like:

 <div id='d3div'></div>